 - Regional housing restriction (§ 15c.
-(1) AsylG): accordingly, asylum seekers are to remain in the federal state which pays out the basic assistance (Grundversorgung), otherwise sanctions are to be applied. - Fixed accommodation (§ 15b AsylG): asylum seekers are to remain in a specified accommodation for the duration of the procedures; also private quarters are eligible. - Sanctions for denied asylum cases in case of unwillingness to leave the country within the given time frame (§120 Abs.1 FPG).
+(1) AsylG): accordingly, asylum seekers are to remain in the federal state which pays out the basic assistance (Grundversorgung), otherwise sanctions are to be applied. - Fixed accommodation (§ 15b AsylG): asylum seekers are to remain in a specified accommodation for the duration of the procedures; private quarters continue to be eligible. - Sanctions for denied asylum cases in case of unwillingness to leave the country within the given time frame (§120 Abs.1 FPG).